SagarMaheshwary/kind-microservices-demo/readme.md

 ## Support & Contributions

-If you find this project useful, consider starring the repository — it helps others discover it.
+If you find this project useful, consider giving it a ⭐, it helps others discover it.

-Contributions, feedback, and suggestions are welcome!
+Contributions, feedback, and suggestions are always welcome.
-Feel free to open an issue or submit a PR.
+Feel free to open an issue or submit a PR anytime.